Transition to Associate Degree Nursing / RN Program FAQ

 Question 2: Is there a waiting list to be admitted and how many students are admitted each year?

 No. There is a selective admission process, however.
-Selections are made based on points accumulated as described in the Selection Criteria.
-Approximately 24 students are admitted each summer.
+Selections are made based on points accumulated as described in the Selection Guidelines that are part of the Application Process.
+Approximately 24 students are admitted each fall.
 Several applicants are designated as "standby" status to fill vacancies in the event any of the admitted applicants decline to enter the program.

 Question 3: How long is the program?